ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 +------------------------+-----------------------------------------------+

 *Period prevalence* is the number of current cases (new and pre-existing) over a defined period of time.
 The denominator is the average or mid-period population.
 This measure is used when the condition is recurrent and non-fatal.
+An example of period prevalence would be the proportion of women who have used oral contraceptives at any time during the 12-month period preceding the day of the survey.

 +------------------------+-----------------------------------------------+
 |   Measure              | Math                                          |